freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/use-body-parser-to-parse-post-requests.md

 **Note:** `extended` is a configuration option that tells `body-parser` which parsing needs to be used.
 When `extended=false` it uses the classic encoding `querystring` library.
 When `extended=true` it uses `qs` library for parsing.

 When using `extended=false`, values can be only strings or arrays.
-The object returned when using `querystring` does not prototypically inherit from the default Javascript `Object`, which means functions like `hasOwnProperty`, `toString` will not be available.
+The object returned when using `querystring` does not prototypically inherit from the default JavaScript `Object`, which means functions like `hasOwnProperty`, `toString` will not be available.
 The extended version allows more data flexibility, but it is outmatched by JSON.

 # --hints--